contagon/handbook/handbook/13-sunday-school.md

 * Support, encourage, and instruct Sunday School teachers.
 Help them become more effective gospel teachers by following the principles in the scriptures and [Teaching in the Savior’s Way](https://www.churchofjesuschrist.org/study/manual/teaching-in-the-saviors-way/preface?lang=eng).
 Encourage them to study [Teaching in the Savior’s Way](https://www.churchofjesuschrist.org/study/manual/teaching-in-the-saviors-way/preface?lang=eng).
 * Lead teacher council meetings as guided by the bishop (see Teaching in the Savior’s Way, [3](https://www.churchofjesuschrist.org/study/manual/teaching-in-the-saviors-way/teacher-council-meetings?lang=eng)).
 * Encourage teachers to reach out to members who do not attend classes.
+* Work with teachers to keep attendance records.
+Report attendance quarterly to the ward clerk or in [LCR](https://lcr.churchofjesuschrist.org) or Member Tools.
+A secretary, if called, can help with this responsibility.

 ### 13.2.3 Sunday School Teachers